Barbershop 2: Back in Business: Critical response

-On Rotten Tomatoes the film has an approval rating of 69% based on reviews from 127 critics, with an average rating of 6.30/10.
+On Rotten Tomatoes, the film has an approval rating of 69% based on reviews from 127 critics, with an average rating of 6.30/10.
 The site's critical consensus reads, "The humor is less sharp and more warm-hearted this time around, and the characters are enjoyable to revisit."
 On Metacritic, the film has a score of 59 out of 100 based on reviews from 34 critics.

 Audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A to F.

 Roger Ebert of the Chicago Sun-Times wrote: "Did I like the film?
 Yeah, kinda, but not enough to recommend.
 The first film arrived with freshness and an unexpected zing, but this one seems too content to follow in its footsteps."

 Variety's Todd McCarthy called it "A less raucous and more serious-minded neighborhood comedy than its entertaining predecessor."

 Soundtrack

-A soundtrack containing hip-hop and R&B music was released on February 3, 2004 by Interscope Records.
+A soundtrack containing hip-hop and R&B music was released on February 3, 2004, by Interscope Records.
 It peaked at #18 on the Billboard 200 and #8 on the Top R&B/Hip-Hop Albums.

 Sequel

 On March 26, 2014, Deadline Hollywood reported that MGM was in negotiations with Ice Cube to produce a third Barbershop film.

-On March 19, 2015, MGM announced that the studio has been setting up deals with Cedric the Entertainer, Queen Latifah, and Nicki Minaj to appear in the film.
-Malcolm D. Lee is set to direct the film and New Line Cinema (via Warner Bros.) will distribute.
-The film was released on April 15, 2016.
+On March 19, 2015, MGM announced that the studio was negotiating with Cedric the Entertainer, Queen Latifah, and Nicki Minaj to appear in the film.
+Malcolm D. Lee directed and New Line Cinema (via Warner Bros.) distributed the film.
+It was released on April 15, 2016.